 English, and it must live in a very clean pasture.
 I could certainly use some help with this one.

-This is the first little silver one I bought – in 1997, from I. Franks in the London
+This is the first little silver cow I bought – in August 1997, from I. Franks in the London

-This cow also came from the Silver vaults – the shop of Stephen Kalms (dangerous place, the silver
+This cow with curly 'goat-like' horns also came from the Silver vaults – the shop of Stephen Kalms Fine Silver Specialists, Vaults 31-32 (dangerous place, the silver

 vaults…).
 He claimed it was German.
 It’s clearly 800 silver, and the other mark appears to be a

-I got this one from a company named Britannia of Chesterfield, Ohio,
+I got this cow - the last of the six - from a Britannia of Chesterfield, Ohio,

 through eBay in 2000.
 Its markings are a lot of fun…In one direction there’s a “KS” surrounded by